RyanDsilva/poketap/README.md

 > Simple Pokemon game built in Flutter

+[In Development]

 ## Getting Started

----

-> Make sure you have the Flutter SDK and the Android SDK installed that are required to build a flutter project.
+Make sure you have the Flutter SDK and the Android SDK installed that are required to build a flutter project.
 Check the Flutter website for installation instructions.

 ```bash
 git clone https://github.com/RyanDsilva/poketap.git